mongodb/specifications/source/client-side-encryption/client-side-encryption.md

 }

 // NOTE: The Range algorithm is experimental only.
 It is not intended for public use.
 It is subject to breaking changes.
-// RangeOpts specifies index options for a Queryable Encryption field supporting "rangePreview" queries.
+// RangeOpts specifies index options for a Queryable Encryption field supporting "range" queries.
 // min, max, sparsity, and precision must match the values set in the encryptedFields of the destination collection.
 // For double and decimal128, min/max/precision must all be set, or all be unset. class RangeOpts {